Australian five-dollar note

 The Australian five-dollar note was first issued on 29 May 1967, fifteen months after the currency was changed from the pound to the dollar on 14 February 1966.
 It was a new denomination with mauve colouration – the pre-decimal system had no denomination with a value of £21/2.
-The first polymer version of the note was introduced in 1992.
-A major design update was issued from 1 September 2016, with a minor update to the signatures in 2019.
+The first polymer version of the note was introduced on 7 July 1992.
+A major design update was issued on 1 September 2016, with a minor update to the signatures in 2019.